d6lts/cck/README.txt

 - nodereference.module

 Now go to administer -> content -> content types.
 Create a new content type and edit it to add some fields.
-Then test by creating a new node of your new type.
+Then test by creating a new node of your new type using the create content menu link.

 jvandyk [at] iastate.edu
 jchaffer [at] structureinteractive.com